-Potent TGF-β receptor type 1 (TGF-βRI) inhibitor (IC50 = 64 nM in luciferase assay).
+SM 16 is a potent TGF-β receptor type 1 (TGF-βRI) inhibitor (IC50 = 64 nM in luciferase assay).
 Selective for TGF-βRI over other ALK family members.
 Decreases Smad phosphorylation and inhibits tumor growth in a mouse xenograft model.
 Attenuates increased TGF-β signaling in retinal vessels of diabetic rats.
 Also prevents intimal thickening and vascular remodeling in rat carotid balloon injury model.
 Orally bioavailable.

 |Storage||Store at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 |Solvent||Max Conc. mg/mL||Max Conc. mM|